p568912/CNN_MALDI-TOF_VREfm/README.md

 Optional arguments:
     -h, --help
                         Show this help message and exit
-    --epochs EPOCHS
-                        Number of epochs for training.
+    --savePath
+                        This parameter is treated as saved path.
+We will save trained modules to this path after training.
-                        [Type: Int, default: 30]
+                        [Type: str]

-    --learning_rate LEARNING_RATE
-                        Learning rate for training model.
+    --predPath
+                        This parameter is treated as saved path.
+We will save trained modules to this path after training.
-                        [Type: Float, default: 0.0001]
+                        [Type: str]

     --batch_size BATCH_SIZE
                         Batch size for each training iterations.
                         [Type: Int, default: 32]

     --optimizer OPTIMIZER
                         Optimizer used for training models.
-                        [Type: String, default: "adam", options: "sgd, adam, adagrad"]
+                        [Type: String, default: "adam", options: "sgd, adam, adagrad"] --seed SEED
+                        used for to determine to the random seed.
+                        [Type: String, default:0]

+    --poolingFlag
+                        to determine whether adding pooling layer at first layer in model architecture or not [Type: Bool, default:True]

+    --ReLUFlag
+                        to determine activation function : Yes=> ReLU() , No=>Tanh()
+                        [Type: Bool, default:True]

+    --showPosImportance
+                        if setted True,will show mz range importance in test datato [Type: Bool, default:True]
+    --channels
+                        channel size for each convolution network layer.
+                        [Type: Int, default:64]

     --cuda
                         We use this parameter to determine to use cuda or not.
 If you want to use gpu, you can type in gpu index, e.g.: 0.
                         If you want to use cpu only, you can type -1.
                         [Type: Int, default: 0 ]

-     --savePath
-                        This parameter is treated as saved path.
-We will save trained modules to this path after training.
+    --learning_rate LEARNING_RATE
+                        Learning rate for training model.
+                        [Type: Float, default: 0.0001]

+    --epochs EPOCHS
+                        Number of epochs for training.
+                        [Type: Int, default: 30]

+    --splitRatio
+                        During training process, we need to split Training data into two training and validation parts by splitRatio to determine parameters.
+                        After deciding parameters, we will train the whole training data again.
-                        [Type: str]
+                        [Type: float, default: 0.2]